kubewarden/kubewarden-controller/docs/rfcs/rfc/0018-policy-fetcher-database.md

 This would be an improvement over the current implementation, which is not safe for concurrent access to the store.
 It is possible to compile sqlite client library statically, which is a requirement for the `kwctl` and `policy-server` binaries.

+Additional refactoring and cleanup might be needed to allow testing of the database and filesystem access in isolation.

+## Migration and backward compatibility

 A migration path from the old directory-based store to the new database-based store should be provided.
-This should happen automatically when any command is executed if the database does not exist, ensuring backward compatibility.
+This should happen automatically when the store is instantiated if the database does not exist, ensuring backward compatibility.

+The migration path should be as follows:

+1. When the store is instantiated, if the database does not exist, trigger the migration.
+2. Create a temporary store path.
+3. For each policy in the old store:

+- Compute the sha of the policy wasm file.
+- Write the wasm file to the new store directory as `<sha>.wasm`.

+1. If there are errors during the migration, the migration should be aborted and the old store should be kept.
+By using `tempfile` we can ensure that the temporary store path is removed when the migration is aborted.
+2. Rename the old store path to ".bkp" and copy the new store to the store path.
+3. Finally, remove the old store path.

 This change does not involve `policy-server`, since it currently uses an ephemeral store when running inside of Kubernetes, hence policies are always downloaded at startup time.

-Additional refactoring and cleanup might be needed to allow testing of the database and filesystem access in isolation.

 # Drawbacks